Skip to main content

 Why the Theory Collides With Reality

 The science is sound.
-The problem is that Anki's algorithm was designed to be used every single day, forever, with little tolerance for missed sessions, growing decks, or the chaotic texture of a real human life.
-The gap between what the tool requires and what people can actually sustain is where most of the frustration lives.
-If you live your life around Anki, the algorithm works flawlessly.
-If not, the countdown to quitting Anki has begun.
-Similar to how streak anxiety becomes a primary factor in why users quit Duolingo, the disconnect between real-life and Anki-life forces many Japanese learners to walk away.
+The problem is that the algorithm was designed to be used every single day, with little tolerance for missed sessions, growing decks, or the irregular texture of actual life.
+The gap between what the tool requires and what most people can sustain is where most of the frustration ends up.
+Similar to how streak anxiety drives users away from Duolingo, the mismatch between Anki's demands and daily reality is a common breaking point.

 Essential Anki Terminology